The Law of Large Numbers for Large Stable Matchings: A College Admissions Model

 (ii) Each college $j \in M$ has a threshold $c_{j}$ such that $c_j$ is a function of $\tilde Z$ and for each student $i \in N$, $c_{j} > \omega_{ij}$ if and only if $0 \succ_j i$. \end{assumption}

-The sequence $\sigma_n$ in Assumption \ref{assump: index utility2}(i) determines the degree of heterogeneity of colleges' preferences over the students.
-When $\sigma_n = 0$, the colleges' preferences are fully homogeneous, determined by the rank of students according to $\lambda(S_i)$.
-The degree of heterogeneity of colleges' preferences is captured by the convergence rate of $\sigma_n \rightarrow 0$ that is allowed.
+The sequence $\sigma_n$ in Assumption \ref{assump: index utility2}(i) determines the degree of heterogeneity in the colleges' preferences over the students.
+Note that if $\sigma_{n}$ were equal to zero, then the college preferences are fully homogeneous, determined by the rank of students according to $\lambda(S_i)$.
+The degree of heterogeneity of colleges' preferences is captured by the rate at which $\sigma_n \rightarrow 0$.
 The continuity of $\eta_{ij}$'s is introduced to ensure that the preferences of the colleges are strict with probability one.
 The priority index generation in (\ref{omega}) allows for a wide range of functional forms for $\lambda$.
 We do not necessarily require that the colleges observe $\varepsilon_{i1},...,\varepsilon_{im}$.
 When the colleges do not observe $\varepsilon_{i1},...,\varepsilon_{im}$, this is tantamount to imposing a restriction that the map $\lambda$ does not vary with $\varepsilon_{i1},...,\varepsilon_{im}$.
 Assumption \ref{assump: index utility2}(ii) says that each college has a threshold as a function of $\tilde Z$ such that when the priority index of a student is below the threshold, the student is unacceptable to the college.